evanclue/ddr-picker/README.md

 ---

-#### adding a reset button.
+### adding a reset button.

 after opening a game, the only way for us to close the game and get back to the menu is to do it ourselves, or reboot.<br>
 that sucks. let's make a reset button!

 the way i made this happen is with a combination of hardware and software tweaks.<br>
 i added a [physical reset button to my cab's coindoor](https://user-images.githubusercontent.com/72628412/178127104-343ae045-aaf1-47c7-aba1-c28c2190d382.jpg), as demonstrated in the video at the top of this readme.<br>
-i wired the button up to the coin signal wires, which a J-PAC is able to bind to a keyboard key.<br>
+i wired the button up to the coin signal wires, which a J-PAC is able to bind to a keyboard key using WinIPAC v2.<br>
 so, i assigned the coin assembly to output the F12 key. which means i essentially have a physical F12 key on my coindoor now.<br>
 using an extremely simple autohotkey + batch solution, we can make this act as a "reset" button that closes whatever game is open, and returns to pegasus.<br>